tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - The point is, be conservative, buy great deals, and have a financial backup plan.
 If this means spending six months working a second job to save up $5,000 to put into a savings account, then start that second job tomorrow.
 Maybe it means asking your boss for a raise or lowering your living expenses (remember… sacrifice!).
 Whatever you need to do, get started as soon as possible.
 Stop wasting time on excuses and start planning for how you are going to get there

+- what would you do if you were stripped of all of your assets and only have $100 to start over?
+  - spend the money on dozen of doughnuts, then go to a Goodwill store and buy a bike.
+  - then I would buy over to a title company or closing attorney and ask for a free list of pre-foreclosure homes.
+I'd use the last bit of money for a burner phone and then get to work knocking on doors, collecting leads, and making calls.
+  - I would knock on at least 20 doors a day.
+After about a hundred doors, I would get a contract.
+Once I found out the seller's situation.
+I could do wholesale, creative finance, subject-to, or lease option.

 - In the US: Homeowners can purchase a home with a mortgage that requires as little as 0% down.
   - Homeowners get lower, fixed interest rates.
   - Homeowners can qualify with lower credit scores.